ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 The Controller Actions script provides helper methods to deal with common controller actions.
 It deals with actions that can be done to the controller.

+The highlighting of the controller is defaulted to use the `VRTK_MaterialColorSwapHighlighter` if no other highlighter is applied to the Object.

 ### Class Events